EOxServer/eoxserver/docs/sphinx/en/rfc/rfc0.rst

 Mailing List Participation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-PSC members are expected to be active on both the eoxserver-users
+PSC members are expected to be active on both the users and dev mailing lists,
-and eoxserver-dev mailing lists, subject to open source mailing list
+subject to open source mailing list etiquette.
+Non-developer members of the
-etiquette.
-Non-developer members of the PSC are not expected to respond
+PSC are not expected to respond to coding level questions on the developer
-to coding level questions on the developer mailing list, however they
+mailing list, however they are expected to provide their thoughts and opinions
-are expected to provide their thoughts and opinions on user level
+on user level requirements and compatibility issues when RFC discussions take
-requirements and compatibility issues when RFC discussions take place.
+place.

 List of Members